AKUINO/LoRanne/receiver/README.md

 ## Software

 The software is a mirror of the one used by the transmitter.
+It must:
+1. answer to connecting transmitters and provide them the date/time (1 second precision, 32 bits number starting 01/01/2019)
+2. assign a reduced numerical id for every string (name, 1-Wire ID, I2C peripheral, etc.) submitted by a transmitter: this allows compression of strings that may need to be transmitted by Radio.
+If the receiver fails, the transmitters can provide their local part of the dictionary when it restarts.
+3. it retrieves sensors configuration (for the parameters needed to be known locally if any) from the ELSA web application.
+Those parameters are archived on the SD card in case of Internet failure.
+Amongst those parameters, alarm levels for some sensors, set points for opening/closing valves or switches, etc.
+4. it sends data to the ELSA web application (also archived on the SD card)